 - Prosthetics or orthotics in a hospital

-While an employee is sick, they are entitled to receive both paid sick days from their employer as well as sickness benefits from the social insurance system.
+While an employee is sick, they are entitled to receive paid sick days from their employer and sickness benefits from the social insurance system.

-They are entitled to sickness benefit, if they have paid social insurance contributions for at least 3 months within the period of the last 6 months, or at least 6 months within the period of the last 24 months before the month when the insurance case occurred.
+They are entitled to sickness benefits if they had paid social insurance contributions for at least 3 months within the period of the last 6 months or at least 6 months within the period of the previous 24 months before the month when the insurance case occurred.

 Sickness benefits are granted based on a work incapacity electronic form issued by a doctor.